connexcs/docs/docs/carrier.md

 ![alt text][carrier-stats]

 ### Alerts
-The **Alerts** tab lets you create, manage, and remove alerts tied to Balance or Consecutive Failures.
+Use the **Alerts** tab to manage alerts that are tied to Balance or Consecutive Failures.
 These alerts can be sent to an email or phone number.
 See the [Alerts] page for details on how to manage them.

 ![alt text][carrier-alert-1]